wargabasdat/Seleksi-2023-Tugas-1/README.md

 ## Available commands and table examples
 1. Get driver standings of a season
-2. Get teams standings of a season
+2. Get teams/constructors standings of a season
 3. Get the winners of a season
 4. Get race results (requires race IDs from the F1 website)
 5. Get quali results (requires race IDs from the F1 website)